 Give the bottom portion of your bib and your chip / strap to the aid station captain.
 The remote aid stations will have the ham radio person call the drop in to race HQ and write your bib number and drop time on a white board so your crew / family knows.

 Before doing the above, sit down and rest a while and get your wits about you before making this decision.
 Some food and a few minutes can make a big difference.

 It is typically hunting season in the park so wear hi-visibility shirts / hats.
-2021 - it is muzzle-loader season for bear.

 Have your crew / family drive SLOWLY into aid station # 2 in Petroleum Center - we don't want any participants getting hit by a car